Vaccination for non-Medicare card holders

 If patients are not eligible for Medicare, general practice providers can still supply COVID-19 vaccines to these patients, but cannot bill for this service (Medicare or otherwise).

 Where to access a COVID-19 vaccine for non-Medicare card holders

-All COVID-19 vaccination providers are listed together on the vaccination clinic finder, which will filter to only show options for people without a Medicare card when that option is selected.
+All COVID-19 vaccination providers are listed on the Service Finder website — you can filter the results to show the options for people without a Medicare card.

-Please note, the vaccination clinic finder asks users to choose which vaccine they prefer.
+Please note, the Service Finder asks users to choose which vaccine they prefer.

 Booking a COVID-19 vaccination appointment

 Bookings can be made directly with the vaccination provider via the Service Finder.